Next item on the "Things To Do" list is write a "Host Family" letter. Here is one recently submitted to us. Yes, this is real:

 1. Your "Dear Family" letter is the most important part of your packet.
 GeoVisions is out there "marketing" you to families seeking tutors.
 Tell them why you have a passion to visit their country.
 Explain why you have a keen interest in languages and communication.
 Write something funny about conversational English and that you know it's not only difficult but most of the time doesn't make any sense...even to Americans.
 Let them know something about your own family and what you've been doing the last few years with your life.
 Tell them how friendly you are and that you know one of your "duties" is to respect their family's rules.
 You are eager to try all kinds of things and you look forward to meeting them.

-2. When you submit your five photos you want us to show your prospective host family, keep in mind only your closest of friends are interested in your tattoos, piercings and your talent of holding 5 beer bottles with your toes while standing on your head...on the bar.
+2. When you submit your five photos you want us to show to your prospective host family, keep in mind only your closest of friends are interested in your tattoos, piercings and your talent of holding 5 beer bottles with your toes while standing on your head...on the bar.
 Mom and Dad are not especially interested in showing your bikini-clad body at spring break to their teen-aged sons.
-They don't care what you look like asleep with the marker drawings on your body that your friends drew on you when you were passed out.
+They don't care what you look like asleep with the marker drawings on your body that your friends drew on you after you passed out.
 They want to see you with clothes on, with your own family, with your friends doing ordinary activities.

 3. Use humor, but don't go overboard.
 Don't do this, which is an actual letter we were asked to share with a potential host family: